isomerpages/sndgo-corp/_community/cityscape-gallery.md

 Visitors to CityScape will learn about how technology:

-*  supports the planning of towns and amenities;
+*  supports the planning of towns and amenities
-*   is embedded into our infrastructure to benefit citizens and businesses;
+*   is embedded into our infrastructure to benefit citizens and businesses
-*   helps attract technology companies and talent to Singapore, and secure Singapore’s place as a thought leader on Smart City innovations.
+*   helps attract technology companies and talent to Singapore, and secure Singapore’s place as a thought leader on Smart City innovations

 ![Alt text for image on Isomer site](/images/community/community/Cityscape-06.jpg)